bheff88/pylation/README.md

- "TABLE-88;   SEAT-03;   DETECTED-Credit Card on table + food half finished;       SOLUTION-Payment machine + take-out box" "TABLE-05;   SEAT-02;   DETECTED-Water empty + food delivered + cutlery on floor; SOLUTION-Water jug + new cutlery" "TABLE-12;   SEAT-03;   DETECTED-Beer full + food complete + ;                    SOLUTION-Desert Menu + clearing tray"
+ "TABLE-88;   SEAT-03;   DETECTED-Credit Card on table + food half finished;       SOLUTION-Payment machine + take-out box" "TABLE-05;   SEAT-02;   DETECTED-Water empty + food delivered + cutlery on floor; SOLUTION-Water jug + new cutlery" "TABLE-12;   SEAT-03;   DETECTED-Beer full + food complete;                       SOLUTION-Desert Menu + clearing tray"

-This could all be done with open source software, and it could be done much easier than training a car to drive itself.).
+This could all be done with open source software, and it could be done much easier than training a car to drive itself.
+Service standards could be nearly flawless and the continuous anxiety for those working within the service industry would be much more manageable).

 8. Traffic patterns (link with CNN's and traffic camera data maybe...my guess is this is well researched and optimized already, but you never know).

 9. Algorithmic trading stuff (not tellin!!).